by Tyler Black

 Now stuffed like Peruvian guinea pigs, we decided to go back to the Basilica of San Francisco.
 Why, you ask?
-Because it has ancient catacombs, of course!
+Because it has ancient catacombs, of course.
 Not as big as the ones in Paris, but still a sight worth seeing (even with the existential crisis it brings).
 It’s estimated that there were around 70,000 people buried there, their bones scattered in geometrical shapes.
-The catacombs have even survived the multitude of earthquakes that have hit Lima over its 500+ year history.
+The catacombs have even survived the multitude of earthquakes that have devastated Lima over its 500+ year history.
 The basilica itself was very impressive as well.
-The interior, with its stone walls and large paintings, reminded me of those in Spain.
-Probably because it was built by the Spanish!
+The interior, with its stone walls and large paintings, reminded me of those I had visited in Spain.
+Probably because it was built by the Spanish.
 But still, it made me miss my second home.

 The afternoon was winding down to an end.
 The tour had been a lot longer than expected.
-In a good way, of course!
+In a good way, of course.
 My new friends and I headed back to the hostel to refresh and hang out at the rooftop bar.
 With a newfound love for pisco sours, we ordered a round and chatted about our travels and life in general.
-Sarah, a French girl traveling indefinitely around South America, turned out to have the same flight as me to Cusco the next day so we agreed to meet up the next day in order to split a taxi ride to the airport.
+Sarah, a French girl traveling indefinitely around South America, turned out to have the same flight as me to Cusco.
+So, we agreed to meet up the next day in order to split a taxi ride to the airport.
 After an enjoyable few hours, we all eventually called it a night.
 We all had early mornings the next day.
-Up next was Cusco!
+Up next was Cusco.